-- A. Lot Splits - (1) If a lot split application is approved, a certification must be affixed to the instrument of transfer, as required by state statute.
+A. Lot Splits

+- (1) If a lot split application is approved, a certification must be affixed to the instrument of transfer, as required by state statute.
 The certification must include notice of the conditions stated in 10-060.1B and be signed by the planning commission chair, another planning commission officer or the land use administrator. - (2) The applicant is responsible for recording the certified instrument of transfer with the county clerk, as an official document that will be contained in the abstract of the subject property.
 The applicant must provide the land use administrator with evidence of recordation.
 The lot split approval lapses and is of no further effect if the conveyance is not recorded within 3 years of the date of approval of the lot split.
-If the certified instrument of transfer is not filed for recordation with the county clerk within 90 days one year of the date of the planning commission's approval, the approval lapses and is of no further effect.
+The planning commission is authorized to approve an extension of the time frame for recording if an extension request is filed by the applicant before the approval lapses (within the 3-year timeframe).